Flying Single Engine

 Is flying a single engine airplane over water to the Bahamas safe?
 This is a question many have asked; and the answer is “it depends”.

 The fact is, thousands of pilots fly single engine airplanes to the Bahamas every year without incident; however, flying over water is not without risk, but neither is flying over a heavily wooded forest, dense urban areas, or over mountainous terrain.
-The good news is that the fatal accident rate has declined to 0.84 per 100,000 hours.
-The FAA estimated flight time in 2015 of about 23.98 million flight hours, a 3.6% increase over 2014 (based on General Aviation News).
+The good news is that the FAA fatal accident rate has declined to 0.76 per 100,000 hours in 2018.

 The real answer to “is it safe to fly single engine plane to the Bahamas?” comes down to risk management, and being prepared.
 With only a little flight planning, your time over water outside of gliding distance to land can be as little as 30 minutes; even during that 30 minutes there are frequently boats of all sizes that would be in gliding range.
 Still, this is no excuse for not being prepared.